 During jury selection when jury panels are coming in through the front of the courtroom, it is advisable to have a second Bailiff present to control the panel and insure orderly seating.
 It is also helpful to prevent prospective civilian jurors from approaching the primary Bailiff and incarcerated person defendant.
 If no second Bailiff is available and the incarcerated person or the case is low risk, the primary Bailiff can have the clerk of the court open the courtroom door and let the panel enter.
 The primary Bailiff must bring the incarcerated person defendant into the courtroom and have them ready the holding cell door secured before the jury panel is permitted to enter the courtroom.
 During court recesses, the primary Bailiff must make sure that all jury panel members have exited the courtroom and the courtroom front door is secured before moving the incarcerated person defendant to the holding cell.
-During jury selection and throughout the trial, incarcerated person defendants should be instructed to tell their attorneys if the incarcerated person's behalf.
+During jury selection and throughout the trial, incarcerated person defendants should be instructed to tell their attorneys if the incarcerated person needs to break to use the restroom.
+The attorney will request a recess on the incarcerated person's behalf.